The National Pork Board seeks well-qualified candidates for the position of Chief Executive Officer.

 Science and Technology Intern (2 positions):

 The Science and Technology department includes eleven staff members that work in the areas of animal science, swine welfare, swine health, pork safety, quality and nutrition, producer and public health, and environmental science.
 A number of different programs are active within these areas in response to producer needs.
+Interns in the department will have the opportunity to work with the program areas’ Directors to assist with projects specific to program areas.
+The objective is to come away with a better understanding of the breadth and depth of issues that Science and Technology deal with in service to the industry.
 Management of unanticipated issues that arise and that have the potential to impact the viability or health of the U.S. swine industry is an important function of the department.

 Candidates selected for these positions will be expected to participate in various aspects of departmental activities.
 These activities may include: